MISSION

 Students are encouraged to use their technical skills to give back to the community and for social good

-Tech Camp is an immersive annual summer camp experience for students in grades 8 through 12.
+Tech Camp is our flagship program highlighted by an immersive annual summer camp experience for students in grades 8 through 12.
 A cohort of 8th grade students are identified with consideration given to socioeconomic status, gender and ethnicity.
 The new cohort, as well as the previous four cohorts, are invited each year to attend the one-week summer camp.

 Through our YouthCode program, students in elementary and middle school are introduced to the basics of coding and robotics.
 The delivery of workshops, instructional classes, camps and ad-hoc events enable Tech Journey to impact and engage with students before 8th grade, serving as an on ramp to Tech Camp.